NMFS-RADFish/radfish/docs/building-your-application/state-management.md

 };
 ```

-This will ensure that the state that is managed in context will be passed correctly to the child form that you are building, and should behave in a similar way.
-You can access the form data within the FormWrapper and can console.log, debug, or otherwise pass this data to the context's children as you application needs.

-Flexibility and Debugging: Utilizing this context gives developers the flexibility to easily access, log, or debug the form data captured upon submission.
-This aids in maintaining the integrity of the data collected and ensures that it aligns with the application's needs.
+**_Flexibility and Debugging:_**

+This method allows developers to implement form state within the scope of a single file, making it simpler to build out forms for different use cases.
+If certain repeatable patterns arise, they can be broken out into a separate context provider if needed, or alternatively get passed in as props to child components.

+This approach provides better encapsulation and modularity, allowing for more straightforward debugging and maintenance of form-related logic.

 **TableState**

-At a high level, we handle state management for tables in a similar way.
-We use a React context provider to wrap whichever table needs state to be managed.
+At a high level, we handle state management for tables in a similar way, although we are leveraging React Context to abstract and many of the implementation details of more complex state management away from the component.
+We do this by using a React context provider to wrap whichever table needs state to be managed.
 For instance, within the boilerplate repository, you can see how `DemoTable` is wrapper by `TableWrapper`

 ```jsx
 <TableWrapper>